JackSzwergold/Writing/memories/Atari 400 Bullshit 2.md

 The next week my dad wanted to head to “The City” and asked me where I wanted to go. *The Computer Center*!
 I said.
 “But we were just there last week?
 Why again?” he responded.
 “Because I want to,” I replied.

-So we negotiated some kind of a compromise to meander around and check out the deals at *Gimbel’s* and *Macy’s* in Herald Square first and then go to *The Computer Center* later if and when we had time.
+So we negotiated some kind of a compromise to meander around and check out the deals at *Gimbel’s* and *Macy’s* in Herald Square first and then go to *The Computer Center* later on if and when we had time.

 When the weekend came, we headed to Herald Square on the D train and—as we were traveling—my father said we were going to *The Computer Center* first.
 “Why?”
 I asked.
 “Because your brother wants to see the place,” he said.